North Borneo Chartered Company: Foundation

-The company was founded along similar lines as the British East India Company.
-German businessman and diplomat Baron von Overbeck, along with the heads of a British trading company in Shanghai and London, Alfred Dent and Edward Dent, together met with the thalassocratic rulers of the northern Borneo area to obtain a concession for their colonial interests.
-The governor of Labuan, a British colonial island off Brunei, accompanied the negotiations.
-On 29 December 1877, they met Abdul Momin, Sultan of Brunei.
+The company was founded along similar lines as the East India Company.
+German businessman and diplomat Baron von Overbeck, along with the heads of a British trading company in Shanghai and London, Alfred Dent and Edward Dent, together met with the rulers of northern Borneo to obtain a concession for their colonial interests.
+The Governor of Labuan, accompanied the negotiations.
+On 29 December 1877, they met Sultan Abdul Momin of Brunei.
 The Sultan agreed to make the concession for 15,000 Spanish dollars.
 However, since it turned out that the Sultan of Brunei had already ceded some areas to the Sultan of Sulu, further negotiations were needed.
-With the assistance of William Clark Cowie, a Scottish adventurer and friend of Sultan Jamal-ul Azam of Sulu, the Sultan signed a concession treaty on 22 January 1878 and received 5,000 Spanish dollars.
+With the assistance of William Clark Cowie, a Scottish adventurer and friend of Sultan Jamal ul-Azam of Sulu, the Sultan signed a concession treaty on 22 January 1878 and received 5,000 Spanish dollars.

 Following the successful concessions, Overbeck and the Dent brothers became the rulers of an area in northern Borneo.
-Overbeck withdrew in 1879 after failing to attract the interest of his country, leaving Alfred Dent to manage the territory.
-Dent then planned to register a company to represent the British but since a considerably delay seemed likely, he decided to found a provisional company first.
+Overbeck withdrew in 1879 after failing to attract German interest, leaving Alfred Dent to manage the territory.
+Dent then planned to register a company to represent the British but since a considerable delay seemed likely, he decided to found a provisional company first.
 In 1881, the British North Borneo Provisional Association Limited was founded with registered capital of £300,000.
 The directors were Dent himself together with Rutherford Alcock, Richard Biddulph Martin, Admiral Richard Mayne and William Henry Read.
-The charter contract for a company with a capital of two million pounds was sealed on 1 November 1881.
+The charter contract for a company with two million pounds of capital was sealed on 1 November 1881.

-The provisional company was thus dissolved and the following year, a chartered company was established with a first settlement on Gaya Island.
+The provisional company was dissolved and the following year, a chartered company was established with its first settlement on Gaya Island.
 The settlement however was burnt down during a raid by a local leader named Mat Salleh and was never re-established.
 Due to such resistance, establishing law and order as well as recruiting Sikh policemen from northern India became one of the company's earlies priorities, along with expanding trade; instituting a government, courts, and penal system; building a railway line from Jesselton to Tenom; and encouraging the harvesting and barter trade of local crops, as well as establishment of plantations.
 The company also faced some resistance to its economic modernisations and tax policies.